Jump to Recipe

 Let’s Connect

 I hope you have liked this recipe for Aromatic Paan Cake and will surely try it out for your loved ones.
+I will be happy if you share your creations on Instagram and tag me #samirasrecipediary there.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
-You may follow me on Facebook Pinterest Instagram for the latest recipe updates.
+You may follow me on Facebook Pinterest too. for latest recipe updates.
 Thank you!

 Aromatic Paan Cake: Vegan & With Wheat Flour